DRZDONG/OrderManager/README.md

 -
 ### Downloading and Installing

-You can download the whole repository directly and put it into your local directory.
+Download the repository and put it into your local directory.

 The `src` directory contains the source code for this database.